1530442592-hue/VRMotion-Baselines/README.md

 conda activate vrmotion

 # Install PyTorch and dependencies
+pip install torch torchvision torchaudio --index-url [https://download.pytorch.org/whl/cu118](https://download.pytorch.org/whl/cu118) pip install -r requirements.txt

-Dataset Preparation
+📊 Dataset Preparation
-Download the VRMotion dataset from [Link to Dataset - TBA].
+Download the VRMotion dataset from https://huggingface.co/datasets/strfysy/VRMotion.

-Extract the contents and organize them into the data/ directory using the 16-frame historical to 16-frame future sliding window format as follows: pip install torch torchvision torchaudio --index-url [https://download.pytorch.org/whl/cu118](https://download.pytorch.org/whl/cu118)
+Organize the extracted contents into a data/ directory (ignored in git) using the native structure:
-# pip install -r requirements.txt
 VRMotion-Baselines/
 ├── data/
-│   ├── train/
-│   ├── val/
+│   ├── beat_saber/
+│   │   ├── motion_3d/      # Reconstructed 3D skeletal joint positions in JSON format
+│   │   ├── raw_data/       # Raw motion capture data in FBX and CSV format
-│   └── test/
+│   │   └── video_frames/   # Synchronized RGB video recordings

-## 🛠️ Installation
+🚀 Usage
 Training
-To train a model from scratch, run the training script and specify the visual encoder and temporal head.
-For example, to train the best-performing Qwen2.5-VL + LSTM model: python scripts/train.py --encoder qwen2.5-vl --head lstm --batch_size 16 To train the ResNet + ST-GCN baseline (utilizing a 5e-5 learning rate and Cosine Annealing): python scripts/train.py --encoder resnet --head st-gcn --lr 5e-5 Evaluation
+To train a model from scratch, run the specific training script for your desired combination.
+For example, to train the best-performing Qwen2.5-VL + ST-GCN model: python scripts/train_qwen25_vl_stgcn.py
-To evaluate a trained model and compute the core metrics (MPJPE, PA-MPJPE, and Velocity Error): python scripts/evaluate.py --checkpoint path/to/your/checkpoint.pth Visualization
-To render predicted 3D skeletal trajectories or generate inter-joint velocity correlation matrices: python plots/visualize_skeleton.py --prediction path/to/output.npy
+To train the ResNet + ST-GCN baseline: python scripts/train_res_stgcn.py

+Evaluation & Visualization
+We provide dedicated scripts for evaluation and visualization.
+To render predicted trajectories for the Qwen2.5-VL model: python scripts/visualize_qwen25_vl_lstm.py

-Citation
+📝 Citation
 If you find our dataset or baselines useful in your research, please consider citing our paper:
 @inproceedings{zhang2026vrmotion,
   title={VRMotion: A Large-Scale Dataset for Full-Body Motion Prediction in Ego-Vision VR Tasks},